COPRS/infrastructure/doc/how-to/HMI configuration backups.md

 - Fill out the other mandatory fields
 - Download the content pack

-**Warning**: Some resources in the content pack may appear twice in the content pack.
+**Warning**: Some resources may appear twice in the content pack.
 It will cause no error, however, on the restore of the content pack, the resource will appear twice in the HMI.
+The duplicate resources can be removed by hand in the json file before the restore.

 To deploy this content pack, follow the instrictions in [the Graylog content pack  manual](Graylog%20content%20packs.md).